-Jimmy Iovine
+Jimmy lovine

-- Age: 65 - Professional Background: Mr. lovine has served as a member of our board of directors since 2014.
-Mr. lovine currently serves as a creative consultant to Apple Inc. Previously, he co-founded Interscope Records in 1990, which subsequently became Interscope Geffen A&M in 1999.
-In 2006, he co-founded Beats Electronics and Beats Music, companies which produce audio products and operate a music streaming service, and which were sold to Apple Inc. in May 2014. - Board Membership Qualifications: Mr. Iovine's qualifications as a director include his professional background and experience, previously held senior-executive level positions, his extensive knowledge and understanding of, and reputation in, the music industry and his experience as an entrepreneur in the music industry.
+- Age: - 66 - Professional Background: Mr. Iovine has served as a member of our board of directors since 2014.
+Most recently, Mr. Iovine served as a creative consultant to Apple Inc. from 2014 until 2018.
+Previously, he co-founded Interscope Records in 1990, which subsequently became Interscope Geffen A&M in 1999.
+In 2006, he co-founded Beats Electronics and Beats Music, companies which produce audio products and operate a music streaming service, and which were sold to Apple Inc. in May 2014. - Board Membership Qualifications: Mr. lovine's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his extensive knowledge and understanding of, and reputation in, the music industry and his experience as an entrepreneur in the music industry.